Readings from The Revised Common Lectionary

 What is the Lectionary System?

 We follow the Revised Common Lectionary, provided by the Vanderbilt Divinity Library, using the New Revised Standard Version of the Bible.
-This internationally recognized three-year cycle of readings focuses each year on one of the Synoptic Gospels:
+This internationally recognized three-year cycle focuses each year on one of the Synoptic Gospels:

 • Year A emphasizes the Gospel of Matthew (e.g., 2025-26)